Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Items.md

 Faint psychokinesis; ML 5th; Craft Psionic Arms and Armor, *far hand;* Price +1 bonus.

+### Seeing
-**Seeing:** This kind of armor grants a wider than normal field of vision, so that opponents flanking the wearer gain only a +1 bonus on their attack rolls instead of +2 (rogues still get their full sneak attack damage because the wearer is still flanked).
+This kind of armor grants a wider than normal field of vision, so that opponents flanking the wearer gain only a +1 bonus on their attack rolls instead of +2 (rogues still get their full sneak attack damage because the wearer is still flanked).
 The wearer gains a +1 enhancement bonus on Spot checks but takes a --2 penalty on saves against gaze attacks.

 Faint clairsentience; ML 5th; Craft Psionic Arms and Armor, *ubiquitous vision;* Price +6,000 gp.

+### Time Buttress
-**Time Buttress:** This kind of shield gives the wielder a chance to avoid telling blows by using time itself as a shield.
+This kind of shield gives the wielder a chance to avoid telling blows by using time itself as a shield.
 Once per day, the wielder can use *timeless body* as though manifesting the power.

 Strong psychoportation; ML 17th; Craft Psionic Arms and Armor, *timeless body;* Price +5 bonus.

+### Vanishing
-**Vanishing:** On command, this suit of armor or shield renders its wearer and all the wearer's equipment invisible to the minds of others, as if he had manifested the power *cloud mind*.
+On command, this suit of armor or shield renders its wearer and all the wearer's equipment invisible to the minds of others, as if he had manifested the power *cloud mind*.
 The wearer can use this ability twice per day.

 Faint psychokinesis; ML 5th; Craft Psionic Arms and Armor, *cloud mind;* Price +3 bonus.

+### Wall
-**Wall:** As a standard action once per day, the wielder can drop this kind of shield at his feet and command a *wall of ectoplasm* (as the power) to come into being, with the shield as the point of origin for the effect.
+As a standard action once per day, the wielder can drop this kind of shield at his feet and command a *wall of ectoplasm* (as the power) to come into being, with the shield as the point of origin for the effect.
 This effect forms a wall whose area is up to twelve 10-foot squares or a sphere or hemisphere with a radius of up to 12 feet.
 The wall dissipates after 7 minutes, or sooner if the wielder of the shield reclaims it (thus dismissing the effect).

 Strong metacreativity; ML 12th; Craft Psionic Arms and Armor, *wall of ectoplasm*; Price +20,160 gp.